 Q

 Extreme cognitive demand from multi-institutional analysis.
-High educational value on politics, economics, policing.
+High educational value on policing, schools, ports, journalism, politics.
+Sustained craft across five seasons.
+Profile: cognition-led adult drama.

 C